vene/sparsemap/cpp/README.md

-#SparseMAP for dynet
+# SparseMAP for dynet

 This is an implementation of *Latent Dependency TreeLSTMs* for classification, NLI and reverse dictionary.
 For conceptual details, see our paper

 > Towards Dynamic Computation Graphs via Sparse Latent Structure
-> Vlad Niculae, André F. T. Martins, Claire Cardie
+> Vlad Niculae, André F.T.
+Martins, Claire Cardie
-> EMNLP 2018.
+> In: Proc. of EMNLP, 2018.

-Coming soon: dynet modules for the SparseMAP loss and SparseMAP structured attention.
+Coming soon to this folder: dynet modules for the SparseMAP loss and SparseMAP structured attention.

 ## Build & Run